Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 Amazon Aurora provides a number of instances types to suit different application profiles, including memory-optimized and burstable instances.
 To improve the performance of your database you can select a large instance type to provide more CPU and memory resources.

+### WordPress high availability by Bitnami on AWS Quick Start

+Quick Starts are built by AWS solutions architects and partners to help you deploy popular technologies on AWS, based on AWS best practices for security and high availability.

+These accelerators reduce hundreds of manual procedures into just a few steps, so you can build your production environment quickly and start using it immediately.

+Each Quick Start includes AWS CloudFormation templates that automate the deployment and a guide that discusses the architecture and provides step-by-step deployment instructions.